Staff of three leverages Adobe Premiere Pro integration with Cantemo Portal™ for asset management to boost quality and create efficient workflow

 Organizing assets is far easier.
 At the end of the football season, the team has roughly 15 terabytes of footage to sift through if a particular clip is needed.
 They can now search by keywords or scrub through a series of assets in the intuitive, browser-like Project Panel interface in Adobe Premiere Pro.
 The group also works with hundreds of hours of historical footage shot on everything from 8- or 16-millimeter film, beta, DVCAM, and more.
 These great moments in history can be found in Cantemo Portal, dropped onto the Adobe Premiere Pro timeline effortlessly without transcoding, and then shown live on the video board during games.
 For graphics-heavy pieces, editors can find and lay out shots, add transitions, and render music, graphics, and video footage together with ease and speed.

-The ability for our editors to quickly find footage from decades back in the Cantemo Portal panel in Adobe Premiere Pro, and place it on the timeline for instant playback on the video board during a game—that’s huge.
-It makes our live event video much more entertaining.”
+from decades back in the Cantemo Portal panel in Adobe Premiere Pro, and place it on the timeline for instant playback on the video board during a game—that’s huge.
+It makes our live event video much more entertaining.

 Less waiting and worrying, more editing